gmazzini/mydns/README.md

 cmd/xxxxx/recbl/ for runtime commonblacklist reloading

-cmd/xxxxx/stats/<IP>/ to obtain for such an IP, the reference class as IP/cidr, the id, the number of query processed and filtered
+cmd/xxxxx/stats/<ipv4>/ to obtain for such an IP, the reference class as ipv4/cidr, the id, the number of query processed and filtered

-cmd/xxxxx/status/ to obtain the demon uptime and the number of query malformed and outofscope (ie. with IP not in mydns.conf)
+cmd/xxxxx/status/ to obtain the demon uptime and the number of query malformed and outofscope (ie. with ipv4 address not in mydns.conf)

-cmd/xxxxx/insert/<IP>/127.127.A.B/ to insert the IP in the 127.127.A.B/32 class, note that IP must be in the range 10.32.0.0/12
+cmd/xxxxx/insert/<ipv4>/127.127.A.B/ to insert the IP in the 127.127.A.B/32 class, note that ipv4 address must be in the range 10.32.0.0/12

-cmd/xxxxx/delete/<IP>/ to delete the eventually present profilation for such an IP
+cmd/xxxxx/delete/<ipv4>/ to delete the eventually present profilation for such an ipv4

-cmd/xxxxx/class/<IP>/ to retrive the eventyally present profilation class for a given IP
+cmd/xxxxx/class/<ipv4>/ to retrive the eventyally present profilation class for a given ipv4